Program Code: 3621

 - Training on GMP and HACCP to industry standards

 - Qualified and caring faculty and staff provide individual attention in laboratories

 - Teamwork skills are encouraged and developed

-- Qualified graduates may apply to enter the third year of the Biotechnology – Advanced program
+- Qualified Biotechnology (Fast Track) graduates may apply to enter the third year of the advanced Biotechnology diploma program

 - Sterile specialist